LaurentClaessens/frtex/README.md

 The "decent" implementation of the actor system is based on the "base" implementation and adds some features that are needed to decently work.
 This is the only stage you really worry about when you want to use this actor model.

-### accepted type
+### DecentAbsActor

+Its features are :

-Each actor has its own accepted type of message.
+* __accepted type__ Each actor has its own accepted type of message.
 By default it is the one of the system, but is can be set to any other class.
 No check is done, but the accepted message type of one actor is supposed to be a subclass of the accepted message type of the system.

-### name / serie number

-Each actor has a name with the usual method
+* __name/serie number__ Each actor has a name with the usual method `String getName()`.

-    String getName()

 The default name is based on the creation ordering (zero for the first, and so on).
 The serie number is private.

 ## The Latex actor system